 The first image that commonly leaps to mind when you overhear reference to assistance animals is that of a dog wearing a red vest, leading a blind person.
-Though, there is a climbing trend for emotional support animals.
+However, there is a climbing trend for emotional support animals.
 Do you as an Eastpointe landlord have to rent to a tenant with an emotional support animal?

 First off, let’s regard the contrasts between service animals and emotional support animals.
 Service animals sheltered by the Americans with Disabilities Act, are those that are singly trained to offer assistance, to do work, or execute tasks for persons with disabilities, they also are able to distinguish and act upon certain medical conditions.
 An emotional support animal (ESA) is one that assists somebody who needs either emotional or psychological support and is protected by the Federal Fair Housing Act.
-These animals are marked by the close, emotional, and supportive bond between the animal and their owner.
+These animals are marked by the close, emotional, and supportive bond between the animal and its owner.

-For the purpose of enjoying the profits of having an ESA, a tenant must acquire a letter in writing by a medical professional, such as a psychiatrist, psychologist, or licensed clinical social worker, although any medical professional can give the letter.
+For the purpose of enjoying the profits of having an ESA, a tenant must acquire a letter in writing from a medical professional, such as a psychiatrist, psychologist, or licensed clinical social worker, although any medical professional can give the letter.
 The letter must specify that the animal is necessary, as well as what kind of animal the individual uses as their ESA.
 Additionally, a tenant requesting to have more than one ESA must have a separate letter for each individual animal.

 The most prevalent conditions that ESAs assist with are post-traumatic stress disorder (PTSD), anxiety, depression, fear or phobias, panic disorder or panic attacks, mood disorders, personality disorders, seasonal affective disorder, and social anxiety disorder.
 However, ESAs are not confined to these conditions.
 Any animal can be an ESA as long as the tenant has a letter of endorsement from a licensed mental health professional.
 Even current pets can become ESAs if the medical professional can attest that the patient’s current pet is providing vital mental support to the patient’s well-being.